 Tensin family of intracellular proteins

-Our lab cloned two variants of the human Tensin2 gene (TENC1), and we observed that the protein displayed similar phenotypic and signalling effects on cells as PTEN.
+Our lab is also investigating the role of the Tensin protein family, which are thought to regulate the cytoskeleton and thereby cell architecture and motility.
+The Tensins, composed of Tensin1 , -2 , -3 and -4 (Cten), are multi-modular intracellular proteins that house C-terminal SH2-PTB domains, as well as, in Tensins1-3, a phosphatase domain homologous to that of the tumour suppressor phosphatase PTEN.
+Our lab cloned two variants of the human Tensin2 gene (Tns2), and we observed that the protein displayed similar phenotypic and signalling effects on cells as PTEN.
 We have also observed all four Tensins to be down-regulated in expression in human kidney cancer.

 Moreover, these proteins have the additional properties of binding to growth factor receptors (such as Axl), integrins and tumour suppressors.
 Through these interactions, the Tensins appear to coordinate amongst themselves the cytoskeletal architecture that underlies the potential for tumour cells to become motile and metastasise, while also potentially regulating cell growth/survival.
 One of our aims is to uncover the role of Tensins in tumour progression and spread.
 To this end, we are characterising each Tensin for cellular effects, downstream signalling, protein/membrane interactions, enzymatic activity, molecular structure, and mechanisms behind altered expression in tumours.